broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

 Global fields:

-- `mane_transcripts_version`: MANE Select version used to annotate variants.
+- `mane_select_version`: MANE Select version used to annotate variants.

 Row fields:

 - `locus`: Variant locus.
 Contains contig and position information.
 - `alleles`: Variant alleles.
 - `exome`: Struct containing information about variant from exome data.
-  - `colocated_variants`: Struct containing arrays of colocated variants.
+  - `colocated_variants`: Struct containing array of variants located at ths same Locus as this variant, e.g. for the variant `1-55051215-G-GA`, the variants `1-55051215-G-A` and `1-55051215-G-T` are colocated.
     - `all`: An array containing colocated variants that are present in the entire exome dataset.
-  - `non_ukb`: An array containing colocated variants that are present in the non-UK Biobank (UKB) subset of the dataset.
+    - `non_ukb`: An array containing colocated variants that are present in the non-UK Biobank (UKB) sbset of the dataset.
   - `subsets`: A set containing the subsets this variant is seen in.
   - `flags`: A set containing the flags about the region this variant falls in.
+See `region_flags` description on the v4 Hail Tables [help page](v4-hts#region-flags).
   - `freq`: A struct containing variant frequency information for each subset.
   - `all`: Struct containing variant frequency information calculated across all samples.
     - `ac`: The alternate allele count for this variant calculated across high-quality genotypes (genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes).
+This is the allele count displayed in the gnomAD browser (not `ac_raw` below).
     - `ac_raw`: The alternate allele count for this variant calculated across unadjusted genotypes.
     - `an`: Total number of alleles for this locus.
     - `hemizygote_count`: Number of hemizygous alternate individuals.